Pirate Parties International: Europe

-The member party list mentions the Pirate Party of Australia both as an Ordinary member and as a former member.

 Resignations

-In February 2015, Pirate Party Australia resigned from PPI due to serious disagreement with the direction and management of the organization.
+In February 2015, Pirate Party Australia resigned from PPI due to serious disagreement with the direction and management of the organization, but rejoined in December 2023.
 In the same month, Pirate Party UK also resigned and in March the Belgian Pirate Party suspended its membership within PPI.

 On 20 April 2015, the Pirate Party of Iceland voted overwhelmingly to leave PPI.
 A member of the executive, Arnaldur Sigurðarson, reported a 96.56% vote in favor of leaving, adding: "PPI has been pretty much useless when it comes to its objectives which should be to encourage international cooperation between Pirate Parties."

 In May 2015, the Pirate Party of Sweden resolved with a significant majority to leave PPI, canceling their observer status.

 In July 2016, the Pirate Party of Canada officially withdrew from Pirate Parties International citing ongoing troubles with the organization as well as a failure to adequately provide any accomplishments over its history.

 In 2022, the Pirate Party of Austria withdrew from the Pirate Parties International.

 In December 2023, Florie Marie resigned from her role as chairperson of the Pirate Parties International after less than one year.

 On 30 January 2024, the Pirate Party of France resigned.

 On 1 June 2025, the Pirate Party of Greece's 12th Congress unanimously decided to leave the European Pirate Party and the Pirate Parties International, citing ideological issues, a lack of political added value, and a lack of room for "constructive and productive political discourse".

+On 1 February 2026, the United States Pirate Party voted unanimously to officially leave Pirate Parties International, citing its stance on the Gaza genocide and the Israeli occupation of the West Bank, which it views as inconsistent with Pirates' universal promotion of the right to self-determination, as well as perceived incompatibilities in the affiliations and prior work of a senior PPI officer with Pirate principles.
+In their statements concerning their resignation and distancing from the PPI, they are also specifically and particularly critical of the Pirate Party Germany on this matter.